 Three Areas of IT Infrastructure You Don’t Want to Pursue on Your Own

-I’ve seen entrepreneurs make a go of researching and setting up their IT equipment, software, networks, etc. by themselves, and some can more or less pull it off.
+As the owner of TechGen, I’ve seen entrepreneurs make a go of researching and setting up their IT equipment, software, networks, etc. by themselves, and some can more or less pull it off.
 But they’re a rare breed.

 It’s far more common to see people get lost in the technical details.
 Even though I encourage you to do your due diligence in researching your IT infrastructure, I strongly recommend that in the following three areas, you get professional assistance before you flip any switches yourself: